apache/pulsar/site2/docs/schema-get-started.md

 **Example**

-This example constructs a producer with the _JSONSchema_, and you can send the _User_ class to a topic directly without worrying about how to serialize it into bytes.
+This example constructs a producer with the _JSONSchema_, and you can send the _User_ class to topics directly without worrying about how to serialize it into bytes.

 ```
 Producer<User> producer = client.newProducer(JSONSchema.of(User.class))